Mastalgia

 • Identify the etiology of mastalgia.

-• Summarize the management options available for mastalgia.
+• Assess the management options available for mastalgia.

 Introduction

-Mastalgia is a medical term used for breast pain, one of the most common complaints among women of 15 to 40 years of age (child-bearing age).
+Mastalgia is a medical term used for breast pain, 1 of the most common complaints among women of 15 to 40 years of age (child-bearing age).
 Approximately two-thirds of women during their reproductive lives suffer from this condition and seek medical help.
-It is a dull, aching pain while some women may describe it as heaviness, tightness, discomfort, or burning sensation in the breast tissue, which may be unilateral or bilateral.
-Most often, it is located in the upper outer quadrant of the breast and can sometimes radiate to an ipsilateral arm.
+It is a dull, aching pain, while some women may describe it as heaviness, tightness, discomfort, or burning sensation in the breast tissue, which may be unilateral or bilateral.
+It is often located in the upper outer quadrant of the breast and can sometimes radiate to an ipsilateral arm.
 It is most common in premenopausal and perimenopausal women, but postmenopausal women can also rarely develop such pain.
 The breast pain ranges from mild to severe, could be intermittent or constant throughout the day, and may interfere with the female's quality of life.[1][2][3]

 Many a time, it is not possible to determine the exact cause of such breast pain.
 However, it is generally believed that in the majority of cases, such breast pain is not a sign of cancer.
 Still, professionals recommend a detailed medical review with proper history and physical exam done by a primary caregiver to rule out any such possibility.